Tuesday, September 2, 2025

 Boston University, class of 1967

-Boston University yearbooks for female College of Business graduates 1967 and 1968 gave me names, photos, and hometowns, allowing me to trace about 40 alumnae and mail requests for an interview about Boston University's campus life and its College of Business Secretarial Studies degree program in its waning days, the middle 1960s, when Aurelia taught there.
+From Boston University yearbooks for female College of Business graduates 1967 and 1968 I drew names, photos, and hometowns, tracing about 40 alumnae.
+I then mailed requests for an interview about Boston University's campus life and its College of Business Secretarial Studies degree program in its waning days, the middle 1960s, when Aurelia taught there.

 So far, one graduate responded: Rose Casparro Williams, B.U.
 College of Business, 1967; M.S. in counseling, Northeastern University.
 She still has her B.U. transcript, diploma, and class ring.
 In her hometown, Lowell, Mass., Rose says it was taken for granted that women had to get jobs and support themselves.